chrisspyris/odin-project-training/README.md

-# odin-project-training
+# The Odin Project

-Mainly training and learning from "The Odin Project".
+Mainly training and learning from "The Odin Project" for working and educational purposes.